tenx-tech/stargazer/README.md

 ### Contributing

 We welcome any changes, requests, features, improvements, or bug fixes with pull requests or welcome anyone interesting in more substantial changes to fork the library.
 We follow a normal git workflow process where pull requests can be reviewed and merged with approving reviews.

+In general, we would like to keep the scope of this project fairly contained and avoid any major feature requests or changes.